rpadovani/rpadovani.com/_posts/2015-06-28-thoughts-on-arale.markdown

 ### The screen

-The screen of this phone is something so beautiful, so perfect, so *whatever positive adjective you can think*, that I fallen in love with it.
+The screen of this phone is something so beautiful, so perfect, so *whatever positive adjective you can think*, that I fall in love with it.
 It was the worst thing on the BQ, and it's the best here: lateral borders are little, the screen is big, there are so much pixels you don't see them, and everything is so perfect sized.
 You know, *size matters* ;-)